mozer86/simple_model/ioreference/src/autodoc-substance.md

 ### name

   The name of the Substance.
-Should be unique for each Material in the Building object
+Should be unique for each Material in the SimpleModel object